-Our Latest Collection: Climate-Induced Displacement
+Our Collection for 2024: Climate-Induced Displacement

 Climate change and environmental disasters are increasingly prominent drivers of migration and displacement.
 They often amplify other factors that cause individuals to flee their homes, including war, violence, food insecurity, and lack of opportunity.
 Under the worst projections, by 2050, up to 216 million people around the world could be forced to move internally within their countries due to slow-onset climate change impacts, such as water scarcity, reduced crop productivity, and rising sea levels.
 This estimate paints a startling picture for displacement over the next several decades, should government inaction on the intersection of climate, development, human rights, gender, and migration policy continue.
 As one of the most arid and water-scarce regions in the world, the Middle East and North Africa (MENA) is particularly vulnerable to the changing climate.